cisagov/ScubaGear/README.md

 ```

 **Full Use**: config file `full_config.yaml`
-This example shows all of the parameters supported by ScubaConfig specified in the config
+Full use shows all of the global parameters supported by ScubaConfig specified in the config file.
-file.
 Any one of these parameters may be commented out.
-If not specified ( or commented out ).
-ScubaConfig will supply the default value for it unless overridden on the command line.
+If not specified or commented out, ScubaConfig will supply the default value instead unless overridden on the command line.
 This default value does not apply to authentication parameters.
 ```
 Description: YAML Configuration file with all parameters
 ProductNames: